dannysaleeb/VoxBox/README.md

 That path does not need to be grand yet.
 It only needs to be honest, repeatable, and documented.

+### 6. Decide the Public Shape

+The long-term project direction is a dependable composition environment, not just a bag of transformations.
+The likely public shape is:

+- `Box` / `BoxMulti` for editable working material;
+- `Vox` / `VoxMulti` for copied score values;
+- `VoxNode` graphs for live phrase flow;
+- `VoxBank` for frozen ideas;
+- `VoxArrangement` for timeline assembly;
+- `VoxSession` / `VoxOut` for live performance state;
+- provenance and archive data as the bridge between experimental live work and repeatable notation/export.

+Future features should strengthen that shape: clearer score editing, better metre-change behavior, reliable export, and a smaller set of well-documented musical modules.

 ## Near-Term Definition of Done

 A good next milestone would be:

-- the current canon workflow runs from `Tests/hc.scd`;
+- the current canon workflow runs from `Tests/hc.scd` and `Examples/07_real_midi_exploration.scd`;
 - `Tests/mvp_smoke.scd` passes in SuperCollider;
+- `Tests/playback_smoke.scd`, `Tests/bank_arrangement_smoke.scd`,
+  `Tests/provenance_archive_smoke.scd`, and `Tests/livecoding_smoke.scd` pass
+  in SuperCollider;
 - more `.schelp` examples use the live-chain vs snapshot-gather distinction;
-- history behavior is tested after the snapshot changes;
+- history behavior and session lifecycle are tested after the snapshot and live-coding changes;
+- the MusicXML sketch is either fixed or clearly marked as experimental;
-- the README remains accurate after those changes.
+- the README and HelpSource remain accurate after those changes.

 VoxBox does not need to become polished all at once.
 The promising thing here is the shape of the system: mutable boxes for working material, immutable-ish voxes